danish67/danish67/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently working on : Projects in Flutter<br>👯 I’m looking to collaborate on : ML Projects<br>🤝 I’m looking for help with : Web Dev<br>🌱 I’m currently learning : ReactJS<br>💬 Ask me about : Anything you like about Programming <br>⚡ Fun fact : Love Watching Anime and Playing Football
+ I’m currently working on : Projects in Flutter and Django<br> I’m looking to collaborate on : GenAi based Projects<br> I’m looking for help with : DevOps<br> I’m currently learning : GenAi<br> Ask me about : Anything you like about Programming <br> Must Know : I Love Watching Anime and Playing Football

 # 💻 Tech Stack: